ronaldnl76/powershell/README.md

 I would be happy to extend the collection of scripts.
 Just open an issue or send me a pull request.

+And If you like you can always [buy me a coffee](https://buymeacoffee.com/ronaldnl76) :)

 ### Thanks To
 - [OpenTaal](https://github.com/OpenTaal/opentaal-wordlist)